-Habits Are Interesting Things
+Habits Are fascinating Beasts

-Having tried to change my fair share of habits over the years, it is been mind-blowing as well as exciting to learn how much we can really do to finally stop the things that harm us and begin doing those that benefit us.
+Having tried to change my fair share of habits over the years, it is been mind-blowing as well as exciting to learn how much we can really do to finally stop doing the things that harm us and begin doing those that benefit us.
 Is it easy?
 Not really, but just to KNOW HOW is amazing.
 I have read dozens of books and studies in the past few years, and let me tell you it still takes WORK, but at least now there’s hope.

 Hope No Matter Your Age!

 Isn’t it extremely refreshing to know that it’s not some sort of flaw?
-And that telling yourself (or having someone else tell you) to “just get over it,” or “stop thinking that way,” or some other such nonsense was never going to work?
+That telling yourself (or having someone else tell you) to “just get over it,” or “stop thinking that way,” or any such nonsense was never going to work?

-Of course, here in the US, at least where I live and under my circumstances, I don’t generally have to worry about my food and shelter, or some scary animals coming after me at every turn.
-So, I worry about everything else, mostly stuff that will likely never happen.
+Of course, here in the US, at least where I live and under my circumstances, I don’t generally have to worry about my food and shelter, or some scary animals coming after me at every turn. no, I worry about everything else, mostly stuff that will likely never happen.
 What a drain on my energy and my sanity.

 I worry what people think of me; if I am really a good friend, wife, mother; if I’m a fraud at my job; will people really give a crap about what I think or say or write?
 So yeah, basically I worry about everything.
 All the time.
 It’s exhausting.
 Not to mention destructive.

-Remember, you’ll have to do some work, but at least you’ll finally have practical tools.
+Yes, you’ll have to do some work, but at least you’ll finally have practical tools.
 And it’s not years of expensive therapy, thank goodness.